deqline/IPABundler/README.md

 # IPABundler
-Convert your .app or your .ipa files in one click on windows using this tool.
+Convert your .app or your .ipa files in one click on _Windows_ using this tool.

 This tool supports conversion from:<br>
 **.app** ⇒ **.ipa**<br>